kxz/omnipresence/docs/settings.rst

 plugins that should not respond to events from the given hostmasks.
 Otherwise, all plugins except those given in ``exclude``, if present, ignore those hostmasks.
+If more than one ignore rule applies to a particular user, any rules with ``exclude`` take precedence over those with ``include``; in either case, all values for each are combined.

 .. _settings-data: